Qkyrie/decentrifi/data-ingestion/README.md

 To ingest data from a different contract:

 1. Update the `ethereum.contractAddress` configuration
-2. Modify the `IngestorService.kt` to handle the specific events and functions of the target contract
+2. The system will automatically ingest both raw invocations and events from the contract

 ## Extending

-The current implementation focuses on ERC-20 token transfers.
-To extend for other contract types:

-1. Add new function signatures in `IngestorService.kt`
-2. Implement appropriate decoding logic in the `parseFunctionInput` method
-3. Add any additional event types you want to track
+The current implementation can handle any contract with a valid ABI.
+Both raw invocations (using trace_filter) and events are automatically ingested and decoded based on the contract's ABI.

+The ingestion architecture includes:

+1. `RawInvocationIngestorService` - Handles all contract function calls
+2. `EventIngestorService` - Handles all contract events
+3. `BlockchainIngestor` - Orchestrates the ingestion process

+To customize the decoding process, you can modify the specific ingestor service that you want to enhance.